 2. Tap your profile picture in the top right corner.

 3. Tap Your Recap.

 From here, you'll likely be able to see your 2023 recap.
 If you see "Nothing to hear here," then the 2023 Recap is not yet available for your account.

 Even if you don't have a 2023 Recap for your own profile, this section will also show various YouTube Music Playlists comprised of top songs from the past year.
 You can scroll from left to right to view the different playlists, with the hopes of discovering something that you have not listened to yet.

 Sign up for streaming

-If you don't already subscribe to one of these popular streaming music services, what are you waiting for?
+In the event that you don't already subscribe to one of these popular streaming music services, what are you waiting for?
 Many offer free trial periods of one to three months, and some offer additional discounts and family plans too!